 Place Another HDD inside the NVR

-There are enough space and reserved plugs for two HDD in RLN16-410 PoE NVRs.
+There are enough space and reserved plugs for two HDDs in RLN16-410 PoE NVRs.

-For the previous RLN16-410 NVR system with eSATA port, we can add two internal 4TB HDDs and one 4tb via eSATA port, which means its maximum capacity can be expanded to a total of 12TB.
+For the previous RLN16-410 NVR system with an eSATA port, we can add two internal 4TB HDDs and one 4TB via eSATA port, which means its maximum capacity can be expanded to a total of 12TB.

-For the new hardware version 4k version RLN16-410 NVR system without an eSATA port, it will support two 6TB internal HDDs, total capacity up to 12TB, too.
+For the new hardware version 4k version RLN16-410 NVR system without an eSATA port, it will support two 6TB internal HDDs, a total capacity of up to 12TB, too.

 Step 1.
 Prepare an HDD, and open the NVR box gently.

 Step 2.
-Plug the HDD into the exact port on PCB board, then fix the HDD to the base of NVR.
+Plug the HDD into the exact port on the PCB board, then fix the HDD to the base of the NVR.

 Step 3.
-Put the upper plate back on the NVR box and restore it to the original state.
+Put the upper plate back on the NVR box and restore it to its original state.

 Position 1 is where you can put and fix the extra HDD inside the NVR.